statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .1. any amendment that enters into force and the date of its entry into force generally and for each Party; and

 .2. any notification made under this Article.

 ### Article  19

 ####Denunciation

+Treedt in werking op een nader te bepalen tijdstip

 1. This Convention may be denounced by any Party at any time after the expiry of two years from the date on which this Convention enters into force for that Party.
 2. Denunciation shall be effected by written notification to the Secretary-General, to take effect one year after receipt or such longer period as may be specified in that notification.

 ### Article  20

 ####Depositary

+Treedt in werking op een nader te bepalen tijdstip

 1. This Convention shall be deposited with the Secretary-General, who shall transmit certified copies of this Convention to all States which have signed this Convention or acceded thereto.
 2. In addition to the functions specified elsewhere in this Convention, the Secretary-General shall: